Loopring/protocols/packages/loopring_v3/DESIGN.md

 LRC has the lowest burn rate by default.
 The burn rate for a token can be lowered by upgrading the tier of the token.
 This can be done by calling `buydownTokenBurnRate`.
 The cost to upgrade the token a single tier is `tierUpgradeCostBips * LRC.totalSupply()`.
 The burn rate for a token can be found by calling `getTokenBurnRate`.

 Only the fees paid by the order owners are subject to fee burning; margins are not.
-The business model among wallets, ring-matchers and operators can be negotiated off-chain and can be totally detached from the protocol.
+The business model among wallets, ring-matchers, and operators can be negotiated off-chain and can be totally detached from the protocol.

 ## Signatures

-Currently we use EdDSA keys (7,000 constraints to verify a signature), which is a bit cheaper than ECDSA signatures (estimated to be ~12,000 constraints).
+Currently, we use EdDSA keys (7,000 constraints to verify a signature), which is a bit cheaper than ECDSA signatures (estimated to be ~12,000 constraints).
 We may switch to ECDSA signatures if possible because users would not need to create (and store) a separate trading keypair.

 The introduction of trading keypairs does have a benefit: orders no longer need to be signed by a user's Ethereum private key, DEX interfaces thus no longer need access to those Ethereum private keys.
 This is more secure for both users and DEXes.